open-domains/register/README.md

 *Domains used for illegal purposes will be removed and permanently banned.
 Please, provide a clear description of your resource in the pull request.*

 ### License

-This project is under the [MIT License](https://github.com/open-domains/register/blob/main/LICENSE).
+This project is under a [MIT License](https://github.com/open-domains/register/blob/main/LICENSE).